 They're guaranteeing it for every American.

-They're guaranteeing an environment, economic environment free of monopolies.
+They're guaranteeing an environment, economic environment, free of monopolies.

-They are guaranteeing, this is my favorite almost, economic security for all.
+They are guaranteeing, this is my favorite almost, economic security for all, even those unable or unwilling to work.

 Who wants to work?